dani94c/MaremmApp/WebServerRMI/README.md

 ## Web Server Setup

-Modify the src/main/resources/application.properties in order to specify connections parameters
+Modify the src/main/resources/application.properties in order to specify connections parameters.
 **** Pay attention to not add spaces between equals and at the end of each line!! ****

 More in detail: